 - First $1,100 – no tax due (unearned income exemption)

 - Above $1,100 – income taxed at the child’s rate

 This is a change that was implemented as part of the 2017 Tax Cuts and Jobs Act.
 Previously, a child’s unearned income would have been taxed at the parents’ rate if it exceeded $2,100, which would have been a higher rate than the child’s.
 But now the parent’s tax rate no longer matters.

-April 15, 2020 – Deadline for filing 2019 Individual Income Tax returns; and for what it’s worth, it falls on a Wednesday
+April 15, 2021 – Deadline for filing 2020 Individual Income Tax returns; and for what it’s worth, it falls on a Thursday this year

 Retirement plan contribution deadlines vary according to the type of plan you participate in.
 The final contribution due dates for various plans are as follows: